peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   * If a number in the form of an arbitrary-precision binary floating-point number has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary floating-point number is converted to null.)

-  * The string will not begin with a byte-order mark (U + FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.
+  * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

   * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
 A byte string will instead be converted to traditional base64 without whitespace and with padding if it has tag 22, or base16 for tag 23.
 (To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)